The liver performs many complex functions in the body, including:

 When Is a Liver Transplant Needed?

 A liver transplant is considered when the liver no longer functions adequately (liver failure).
-Liver failure can happen suddenly (acute liver failure) as a result of infection or complications from certain medications, for example.
+Liver failure can happen suddenly (acute liver failure) as a result of viral hepatitis, drug-induced injury or infection.
 Liver failure can also be the end result of a long-term problem.
 The following conditions may result in chronic liver failure:

-Primary biliary cirrhosis (a rare condition where the immune system inappropriately attacks and destroys the bile ducts)
+- Primary biliary cholangitis (previously called primary biliary cirrhosis, a rare condition where the immune system inappropriately attacks and destroys the bile ducts)

 How Are Candidates for Liver Transplant Selected?

 Specialists from a variety of fields are needed to determine if a liver transplant is appropriate.
 Many health care facilities assemble a team of such specialists to evaluate (review your medical history, do tests) and choose candidates for a liver transplant.
 The team may include the following professionals:

 - Liver specialist (hepatologist)

 - Transplant surgeons

 - Transplant coordinator, usually a registered nurse who specializes in the care of liver-transplant patients (this person will be your primary contact with the transplant team)

 - Social worker to discuss your support network of family and friends, employment history, and financial needs